7 Tips for Investing Wisely in Uncertain Times

 For instance, soon-to-be retirees may want to consider conservative investments.
-Those nearing retirement will be accessing funds in the near future, and there’s not much time left to wait for a market rebound, shares investor.gov.2 This may be the time to assess your current financial situation and get guidance on how to move ahead to meet your future goals.
+Those nearing retirement will be accessing funds in the near future, and there’s not much time left to wait for a market rebound, so this could be the time to assess your current financial situation and get guidance on how to move ahead to meet your future goals.

 You may also want to discuss the benefits of a diversified portfolio during a downturn with your advisor.
 Again, you’ll want to consider your risk tolerance, stage in life and how much you can afford to invest.
 Generally, it’s a good idea to have a broad mix of investments and products in your portfolio.
 Your advisor can explain more on prioritizing strategic diversification across sectors over responding to short-term fluctuations.

 6. Commit to a plan over trying to time the market

 During an uncertain market, you may be tempted to try and predict what lies ahead.
 Often, it’s recommended to stay the course, rather than try to guess market ups and downs and act on that guesswork.
 Attempting to forecast the market can be unproductive, inaccurate and ineffective.

 Living with financial stability can help mitigate stress that may be compounded by investment uncertainty.
 If you’re an investor who is likely to go into a frenzy in the midst of market mayhem, financial chaos in other areas will only intensify the stress.
 Outside of investing, stick to the basics: Live within (or beneath!) your means and build your emergency savings.